 - The secretariat doesn’t send your files to Aubagne immediately

 If all these things take too much time, you won’t have 18 months left from your first contract and you won’t fulfill the requirements anymore.
 Your demand will automatically be refused.

 As it stands on the official page of the French government, all the applicants have to provide a document about the last 3 years of taxation.
 How this can make an impact on your project?

 For example: you join the French Foreign Legion in March 2022, you’ll have to make your first declaration in May 2023.
 You’ll get the first attestation in September 2023 and so on in the next 2 years (2024 and 2025).
 It means that you’ll complete your 3rd year in March 2025, but won’t have all the papers you need until September 2025.
 At this moment you’ve already ran out of time, because your contract will end in less than 18 months.

 The biggest part of legionnaires willing to launch the process can’t do so at their 3rd year for one of the reasons I listed above.
 But if someone can, here is one thing you’ll have to take into account.

-Having proven its willingness to integrate into the French Nation
+Showcasing Commitment to the French Nation

 If somehow you managed to launch the process at your 3rd year, the General can still refuse your demand only by estimating that you didn’t integrate the French Nation.
 This arrives mostly if you didn’t reenlist.